 Today, manufacturers in these industries are focused as never before on reducing operational costs while ensuring compliance.
-To ensure a solid position on the market and competitive advantage they are looking to increase the efficiency of their operational and manufacturing processes - optimizing resources, improving efficiency, reducing waste and controlling inventory [4].
+To ensure a solid position on the market and competitive advantage they are looking to increase the efficiency of their operational and manufacturing processes - optimizing resources, improving efficiency, reducing waste and controlling inventory. (www.pharmafocusasia.com, Pharmaceutical Manufacturers, Embracing Lean Six Sigma, John E. Danese, Dennis Constantinou, Life Sciences)

-The good news in this situation for companies in

-Vol.6, No. 1, 2012

-International Journal for Quality Research

-pharmaceutical and medical device industry is that the initiatives of regulatory bodies (such as the FDA(Food and Drug Administration) and others) support these changes with the risk reduction approach as the embedding of quality in the manufacturing process from the very beginning (adopted principle known as quality by design - QbD) instead of relying on the final laboratory testing (adopted principle known as quality by testing - QbT).
+The good news in this situation for companies in pharmaceutical and medical device industry is that the initiatives of regulatory bodies (such as the FDA-(FDA -Food and Drug Administration, USA regulatory agency for control of food and drugs and others.) support these changes with the risk reduction approach as the embedding of quality in the manufacturing process from the very beginning (quality by design - QbD)(QbD -Quality by design, new FDA's initiative the focus of which is that quality should be built into a product with a thorough understanding of the product and process by which it is developed and manufactured along with a knowledge of the risks involved in manufacturing the product and how best to mitigate those risks.). instead of relying on the final laboratory testing (quality by testing - QbT)(QbT - Quality by testing, adopted principle by pharmaceutical industry of assuring product quality by final laboratory testing).

 All previously presented elements and current developments in the pharmaceutical and medical device industry are in favor that it is now an ideal time to turn to the principles of Six Sigma and Lean.